 STATUS

-The Spanish Energy Regulator has decided on 26th May 2001 to confirm Enagas’ initial denegation of capacity starting 2002.
-The Regulator has also decided to recommend the parties to reach an agreement on the capacity starting 2004, but has not issued any guidelines to this end (e.g. level of firmness of TPA).
+The Spanish Energy Regulator (“CNE”) decided on 26th May 2001 to confirm Enagas’ initial denial of capacity starting 2002.
+CNE has also decided to recommend that the parties reach an agreement on capacity starting 2004, but has not issued any guidelines to this end (e.g. level of firmness of TPA).

 NEXT STEPS

-(1) To appeal the Regulator decision at the Minister of Economy level by 26th June 2001.
+(1) To appeal against CNE’s decision at the Minister of Economy level by 26th June 2001.

-(2) To internally agree on the level of firm capacity that we will require not to pursue our complaint beyond the Minister of Economy (400 MW, 800 MW, 1200 MW) at the Anti-Trust or European Commission level.
+(2) To internally agree on the level of firm capacity that we will require not to pursue our complaint beyond the Minister of Economy (400 MW, 800 MW, 1200 MW) at the Spanish competition authorities or European Commission level.

-(3) To influence the other involved parties (Minister of Economy, Repsol-YPF) toward a `compromise` that will satisfy all the parties: Enron to obtain `some` firm capacity, Minister of Economy to obtain `foreign investment`, and Repsol does not get challenged at the anti-trust or European commission level.
+(3) To influence the other involved parties (Minister of Economy, Repsol-YPF) toward a `compromise` that will satisfy all the parties: Enron to obtain `some` firm capacity, Minister of Economy to encourage `foreign investment`, and Repsol to avoid a potentially embarrassing reference to the Spanish competition authorities or European Commission.

 HOW TO INFLUENCE REPSOL GROUP (Enagas, Gas Natural, Repsol-YPF)

-Repsol Group can be influenced at three levels:
+Repsol Group may be influenced at three levels:

 Enagas Level – Low Degree of Influence: